SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 | Smooth WordPress onboarding | Inconsistent support quality |

-| Better long-term renewal pricing | Aggressive upselling during signup and support |
+| Better long-term renewal pricing | Aggressive upselling during signup |

-| Widely documented and familiar | Owned by Newfold (historical quality concerns) |
+| Widely documented and familiar | Owned by Newfold (ownership track record is iffy) |

 Who Should Choose SiteGround?

-SiteGround makes the most sense if you're in any of these situations:
+SiteGround makes sense in these situations:

 Who Should Choose Bluehost?